Master of Divinity (MDiv Degree)

 “The kingdom of God has come near.
 Repent and believe the good news!”
 Mark 1:15

 Introducing HBU’s Master Divinity Degree

 The Department of Theology offers the Master of Divinity (MDiv) as an integrated approach to Christian theological graduate education designed to prepare students for enhanced ministry in their churches.
 Accordingly, the degree program is highly focused personal formation and practical experience in ministry settings, in addition to more traditional classes in order to prepare you for serving in a church or parachurch ministry.

 We value and draw from our Baptist heritage, but our faculty and students represent a range of evangelical traditions and denominations.
-Thus, we welcome anyone who would wish to study with us.
+Thus, we welcome anyone who would wish to study in the MDiv degree program.

-As a preparation for vocational ministry, our MDiv classes focus on giving you the core skills needed to understand and apply the Bible in your particular cultural context.
-So, whether your specific classes focus on biblical, systematic, or practical theology, our goal is to help you integrate these so that your ministry is holistic – faithful to God’s word and relevant to our culture.
+As a preparation for vocational ministry, our classes focus on giving you the core skills needed to understand and apply the Bible in your particular cultural context.
+So, whether your specific classes focus on biblical, systematic or practical theology, our goal is to help you integrate these so that your ministry is holistic – faithful to God’s word and relevant to our culture.

 Internship and Ministry Formation

 Discipleship is not just learning about ministry; it happens most fully when you can practice the skill and lead others in it.
-Many masters programs functionally disciple students in becoming an academic rather than preparing students for ministry.
-This is clear in the program structure because most of the classes are in academic subjects and the internship is put at the very end, as if you can now just apply all that knowledge in a semester or two.
-Our intention is that you don’t lose your focus on the church, so we have a large number of ministry classes in the program and you work in internship throughout the program.
+Many master’s programs functionally disciple students in becoming an academic rather than preparing students for ministry.
+This is clear in the program structure because most of the classes are in academic subjects and the internship is put at the very end.
+Our intention is that you don’t lose your focus on the Church, so we have a large number of ministry classes in the program, and you work in an internship throughout the program.
 This way, you are constantly connecting what goes on in the classroom with real ministry experience.

 Small, Seminar-Focused Classes